SyncholisticMG/gh/chapter6/workspace.md

 Each realm has its own independent time as well as specific purpose with different types of elemental entities and background rules.
 If you are living next to a mountain, you obviously have much more granite around you than if you are living in a cornfield.
-Corn is its own etheric lifeforce entity but here we are talking just about the elementals which are more like a semi-automated response.
+Corn is its own etheric lifeforce entity but here we're talking just about the elementals which are more like a semi-automated response.
 They have intelligence to them to accomplish their tasks and to know if they are working outside of their mission.
 Those 8,
 600 realms span over the surface timeline only.